QNAP Systems

 QNAP Systems, Inc. (威聯通科技) is a Taiwanese corporation that specializes in network-attached storage (NAS) appliances used for file sharing, virtualization, storage management and surveillance applications.
-Headquartered in Xizhi District, New Taipei City, Taiwan, QNAP has offices in 16 countries and employs over 1000 people around the world.

-QNAP has been a member of the Intel Intelligent Systems Alliance since 2011.
+Headquartered in Xizhi District, New Taipei City, Taiwan, QNAP has offices in 16 countries and employs over 1,000 people around the world.
+QNAP became a member of the Intel Intelligent Systems Alliance in 2011.